incordai/watchman/README.md

 | Owner-console decisions | Relay inbox / broadcast | `owner_sync.rs` |
 | Merge proposals | Relay inbox / broadcast | `merge.rs` |

-Code chunks are **content-addressed and deduplicated** — a verified test edited one chunk of a file on a Mac and only that chunk moved to the PC; the file's other 11 chunks stayed put.
+Code chunks are **content-addressed and deduplicated** — in a verified test, one chunk of a file was edited on a Mac and only that chunk moved to the PC; the file's other 11 chunks stayed put.

 ### The server's role, precisely